Jedenspeigen

 Jedenspeigen is a town in the district of Gänserndorf in the Austrian state of Lower Austria.

 Geography

 Jedenspeigen lies in the Weinviertel in Lower Austria.
 Only about 8.07 percent of the municipality is forested.

+History

+The Battle on the Marchfeld took place near here in 1278, between a coalition of Habsburg and Hungarian forces against the Bohemian king Ottokar II.